seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **TIMON**
 I will dispatch you severally; to Lord Lucullus you:
-I hunted with his honour to-day: you, to Sempronius:
+I hunted with his honor to-day: you, to Sempronius:
 commend me to their loves, and, I am proud, say, that
 my occasions have found time to use 'em toward a
 supply of money: let the request be fifty talents.